mohamedyanis/STM32L0-ESP32-Breakout-Board/README.md

 ## Requirements

-If you want to review the PCB or yoou wanna edit the schematics/layout, yoou only need to install KiCad software to your machine.
+If you want to review the PCB or yoou wanna edit the schematics/layout, you only need to install KiCad software to your machine.

 * Go to the <a href="https://www.kicad.org/download/">Official KiCad Download Page</a>.
 * Select your operating system.